 - I hate spelling mistakes but sometimes do make them (horror!).

 - I was called a Humming Bird on speed by a work colleague and it’s now stuck to me.

-- I was told that inmates and staff within the the correctional centre found me to be very intimidating – you have no idea how much this amused my daughters!
+- I was told that inmates (and some staff) within the the correctional centre found me to be very intimidating – you have no idea how much this amused my daughters!
 I’m not really scary, I promise!

 So, after reading all that, if you’d still like to follow my blog – then please feel free to come along for the ride!

-I’d also love to hear from you.
+I’d love to hear from you.
 Leave me a comment to say hello 🙂

 You can also find Deb’s World here – I’d be delighted if you’d join me.